nhecht/blueprints-learn.en/help/blueprints/customer-journeys/decision_management/decision-management-edge.md

 To learn more about Decision Management on the hub refer to the [Decision Management on the hub](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/decision-management/decision-management-hub.html?lang=en) blueprint.

-## Use Cases for Decision Management on the edge
+## Use cases for Decision Management on the edge

 * Online personalization via web or mobile inbound experiences.
 * Cross channel journey execution - offer consistency across web, mobile, email, and other interaction channels through Adobe Journey Optimizer.